jxgu1016/MNIST_center_loss_pytorch/README.md

 If you read the equations in the paper carefully, the defination of center loss in the Eq.
 2 can only lead you to the Eq.
 3 but the update equation of centers in Eq.
 4 can not be inferred arrcoding to the differentiation formulas.
 If not specified, the derivatives of one module are decided by the forward operation following the strategy of autograd in PyTorch.
 Considering the incompatibility of Eq.
 3 and Eq.
 4, only one of them can be implemented correctly and what I chose was the latter one.
 If you remvoe the *centers_count* in my code, this will lead you to the Eq.
 3.

+This problem exists in other implementaions(they may not realize at all) and the impact remains unknown but looks harmless.

 TO DO: To specify the derivatives just like the [original caffe repo](https://github.com/ydwen/caffe-face), instead of being calculated by autograd system.

 # MNIST_center_loss_pytorch